What this consultation is about

 The events were held at Whittington Moor Methodist Church Hall, Scarsdale Road, Chesterfield, on:

 - Saturday 4 August 2018 between 10am and 2pm

 - Monday 13 August 2018 between 4pm and 7pm

 - Monday 20 August 2018 between 5pm and 8pm

 - Thursday 23 August 2018 between noon and 3pm

-To cope with increased traffic from Dunston Road at Sheepbridge Lane there are also proposals for extra traffic lights at both ends of Sheepbridge Lane.
+To cope with increased traffic from Dunston Road at Sheepbridge Lane there were also proposals for extra traffic lights at both ends of Sheepbridge Lane.
 We do recognise that those who get onto the roundabout from Dunston Road will have slightly increased journey times but for us to be able to improve Whittington Moor roundabout we believe that it is essential to restrict access to it from Dunston Road.